YahyaOukharta/minishell/structure.md

   ```
         void    redirect_in_out(int in, int out);
             // only redirect stdin if in != 0
-            // only redirect stdiout if out != 1
+            // only redirect stdout if out != 1
   ```

 ## Fork, Execve: Spawning processes :